|

 hold it at the left shoulder, the hand being over the heart.

-Persons in uniform should remain silent, face the flag, and
+Persons in uniform should remain silent, face the flag, and render

 the military salute.